Human Performance for the Energy Sector has been developed as a collaborative effort by

 can work together effectively.

 Free Human Performance eLearn

 The Energy Institute, working with CIEHF and I-CAB, has released a new 1 to 2 hour e-learning course for everybody working in the energy sector, from front line operators to senior managers.
-It's called 'Human Performance for All' and it provides:
+It's an introduction to human performance for the energy sector and it provides:

 - Practical guidance on how to improve human performance.